701 Highland Avenue Williamstown, WV 26187

 • Excess Liability – with underlying continuity

-VFIS Coverage for Fire and Ambulance Also Includes
+VFIS of West Virginia Coverage for Fire and Ambulance Also Includes

-• Real/Personal Property on a total blanket limit with Flood & Earthquake
+• Real and Personal Property on a total blanket limit with Flood and Earthquake

 • Defense Expense outside the policy limits

-• Deductible Waiver for covered losses under Multiple VFIS Coverages
+• Deductible Waiver for covered losses under Multiple VFIS of West Virginia Coverages

-• Separate coverage and limits for General Liability/Management Liability
+• Separate coverage and limits for General Liability and Management Liability

-VFIS Coverage for Fire and Ambulance Also Includes
+Additional Features of VFIS of West Virginia Coverage for Fire and Ambulance Services

 • Underwritten through an A.M.
 Best “A+” (Superior) rated insurance company